rom1spi/aws-microsoft-shifts-explorer/README.md

 If you don't know how to valorize these attributes, connect to the Azure portal to find your own attributes: https://portal.azure.com/

+**Important**:
+- The user must belong to the team
+- Advise: create a generic user in your Azure AD (without licence on Office products), and give it access to the tenant (TENANT_ID), and add it to the team (TEAM_ID)

 8. Enter the Secret name: `Microsoft/Graph/API/ShiftsExplorer/<STAGE>`

  Replace `<STAGE>` with the value of your stage (used to deploy your application)